-Dubai Culture Sheds Light On Wonders Of Calligraphy And Ornamentation At Al Jalila Cultural Centre For Children
+Dubai Culture sheds light on wonders of calligraphy and ornamentation at Al Jalila Cultural Centre for Children

 Date

-(MENAFN- Dubai PR Network) Dubai, UAE, 30 September 2024: Throughout October, Dubai Culture and Arts Authority (Dubai Culture) is hosting a series of inspiring public workshops and artistic experiences.
-These sessions, part of the 'Arabic Calligraphy, Ornamentation, and Gilding Courses' project, support and encourage emerging and established talent in exploring the wonders of Arabic calligraphy and ornamentation arts.
-The initiative aligns with Dubai Culture's commitment to fostering creativity in Dubai while preserving and promoting traditional art forms.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 30 September 2024: Throughout October, Dubai Culture and Arts Authority (Dubai Culture) is hosting a series of inspiring public workshops and artistic experiences.
+These sessions, part of the ‘Arabic Calligraphy, Ornamentation, and Gilding Courses’ project, support and encourage emerging and established talent in exploring the wonders of Arabic calligraphy and ornamentation arts.
+The initiative aligns with Dubai Culture’s commitment to fostering creativity in Dubai while preserving and promoting traditional art forms.

 The project, which falls under the umbrella of the ‘Dubai Calligraphy Biennale,’ targets individuals aged 13 and above, including school and university students, employees, and anyone with an interest in Arabic calligraphy.
 The programme will feature around 16 specialised workshops covering a variety of scripts, including Thuluth, Naskh, Diwani Jali, Ruq'ah, and Ijazah scripts.
 Participants and visitors at the Al Jalila Cultural Centre for Children will have the opportunity to master the techniques of letter formation, composition, and design.
 Additionally, the ornamentation and gilding course will introduce the principles of ornamentation, the use of innovative materials, colouring techniques, and decorative elements arrangement.